 Iron Age

-The Iron Age is part of the three-age system (Stone Age, Bronze Age, Iron Age) that categorizes prehistoric societies by the primary material used to forge tools, and thus, their sophistication.
-The Iron Age marked the widespread production and use of iron and steel tools and weapons.
-Like other ages, its start and end dates vary geographically, as the adoption of iron technology didn’t occur simultaneously across the globe.
-Generally, it began around 1200 BCE in the ancient Middle East and gradually spread to other regions.
+The Iron Age is part of the three-age system used to classify prehistoric societies (Stone Age, Bronze Age, and Iron Age).
+It almost goes without saying, but they are categorized by the main material used to forge tools, which is indicative of their sophistication.
+Like the earlier two ages, Iron Age dates vary by region since the adoption of iron technology didn’t occur simultaneously across the globe.
+Generally, it began around 1200 BCE in the Middle East and gradually spread.

 « Back to Glossary Index